hourbank/timebank/README.md

 Life cycle of an exchange
 PROPOSAL: There are two ways to initiate an exchange
-  - “Recipient” (R) can post “Wanted” listing describing the service they want to receive -Then a “ Provider” (“P”) can look through the Service Requests and make an offer to the R. (“I can do it” button = PROPOSAL from SP to SR)
+  - “Recipient” (R) can post “Wanted” listing describing the service they want to receive
+    - Then a “ Provider” (“P”) can look through the Service Requests and make an offer to the R. (“I can do it” button = PROPOSAL from SP to SR)
-    -From a database perspective, this creates a new row in “Exchange” with status:Proposed, proposed_by:SP_id, and linked to Wanted listing id.
+    - From a database perspective, this creates a new row in “Exchange” with status:Proposed, proposed_by:SP_id, and linked to Wanted listing id.
 (Or Proposal_type indicating where it started?)
-  -Or SR can ask a particular SP to provide a service, without first posting a “Wanted” listing but rather by browsing the SPs (or even having a prior experience with the SP) and clicking a “Please help me” button on the SP’s profile page. (“Please help me” button = PROPOSAL from SR to SP)
+  - Or SR can ask a particular SP to provide a service, without first posting a “Wanted” listing but rather by browsing the SPs (or even having a prior experience with the SP) and clicking a “Please help me” button on the SP’s profile page. (“Please help me” button = PROPOSAL from SR to SP)
-    -From a database perspective, this also creates a new row in “Exchange” with status:Proposed, proposed_by:SR_id, provided_by:
+    - From a database perspective, this also creates a new row in “Exchange” with status:Proposed, proposed_by:SR_id, provided_by:
-    -For MVP, “naked” (empty) Exchange appears in P’s list.
+    - For MVP, “naked” (empty) Exchange appears in P’s list.
 Ideally, allow entry of more info.
 ACCEPT: The counter-party (whoever did NOT propose the exchange) needs to ACCEPT the proposal.
 Either SR or SP should be notified (ideally by SMS but otherwise on website) that they have a proposal waiting for their review.
 If it was an “I can do it” PROPOSAL, the SR has to decide they want the service from this particular SP.
 If it was a “Please help me” PROPOSAL, the SP has to agree they want to provide their service to this particular SR.